Savvythelegend/PGDocs/docs/kubernetes_upgrade.md

 ## Node Maintenance Window

-!!!
-Important
+:::important
-    While CloudNativePG will continue supporting the node maintenance window, it is currently recommended to transition to direct control of pod disruption budgets, as explained in the previous section.
+While CloudNativePG will continue supporting the node maintenance window,
+    it is currently recommended to transition to direct control of pod disruption budgets, as explained in the previous section.
 This section is retained mainly for backward compatibility.